When you left the doctor's office after your autoimmune diagnosis…

 Scientific studies these days though are starting to find out that many of the CRITICAL processes our bodies need to survive and work optimally happen when we're asleep.
 Things like detoxification, rebalancing of minerals and vitamins, and – wait for it – regulation of the immune system, all happen while we're asleep.

-Bottom line, if you get enough sleep you give yourself a huge advantage
+Bottom line, if you get enough sleep you give yourself a huge advantage on helping quell autoimmune disease activity and symptoms.
+And without it you're just playing Russian Roulette with your health.

 Do This Next